Jewish Indian theory: Later views

 James Adair's 1775 History of the American Indians was a seminal later text.
 It again drew linguistic comparisons and on cultural comparisons, including the seclusion of women during menstruation.
 Notably, Adair had spent 40 years living in North America, unlike earlier authors who had not visited the continent.

 In 1803, Benjamin Rush, a doctor and medical advisor to the Lewis and Clark Expedition, asked Lewis to record any similarities between Native American religious practices and those of the Jews.

-The Jewish Indian theory remained significant in some millennialist Christian circles well into the nineteenth century, otherwise, it largely fell out of favor after the mid-nineteenth century.
-Elias Boudinot's A Star in the West, or, a Humble Attempt to Discover the Long Lost Ten Tribes of Israel (1816) and Ethan Smith's View of the Hebrews (1825) draw on Adair's work.
+Elias Boudinot's A Star in the West, or, a Humble Attempt to Discover the Long Lost Ten Tribes of Israel (1816) and Ethan Smith's View of the Hebrews (1825) drew on Adair's work.
 Both of them argue for a central role for the US within a Christian millennial belief system.
 Boudinot argued that Native American languages could be seen to have been descended from Hebrew.

 The Book of Mormon (1830) revised the theory, rejecting the lost tribes as an origin, but claiming a Biblical origin for Native Americans.
 The Book states that Jewish people emigrated to the Americas after the destruction of the first Temple and it also states that Jesus Christ appeared in the Americas and preached to Native Americans after his resurrection.

 The American diplomat and journalist Mordecai Manuel Noah argued in support of the idea in The American Indians Being the Descendants of the Lost Tribes of Israel (1837).

-Chief Beverly Baker Northup self-published a book, We Are Not Yet Conquered (2001), in which she espoused the view that a group of Middle Eastern people (possibly Sicarii and surviving defenders of Masada) crossed the Atlantic and intermarried with Native Americans making up the Cherokee.
+Following the 1830s, the theory's popularity waned in both religious and scientific discourse, and almost entirely disappeared by the 20th century, with adherents only among some millenarian Christian sects, including some sects of the Black Hebrew Israelites.
+Interest in the theory resurfaced at the end of the 20th century as increasingly-available DNA testing provided a new line of inquiry.
+DNA studies, however, ultimately have not suggested any possibility of Israelite origin for Native American peoples.

+In the 1990s and early 2000s, Thomas Murphy and Simon Southerton interrogated the historicity of the Israelite origins narrative in order to push the LDS to change doctrine concerning race.
+Murphy argued that the absence of Middle Eastern genetic markers in indigenous American groups not only proved that the Book of Mormon is historically inaccurate, but that it is further a man-made racist document produced in the context of early 19th century white social norms.
+Southerton expanded on this perspective in 2004, arguing that the Book of Mormon was pure fantasy born of pre-Civil War white racial anxiety.
+John L. Sorenson and Matthew Roper responded to these arguments by demonstrating that indigenous American genetics were more complicated than portrayed by Southerton and Murphy, and that believing in the existence of indigenous Americans not descended from Israelites was compatible with Mormon faith.
+In 2007, the LDS scriptures committee adjusted its Book of Mormon explanatory text for indigenous American ancestry from "they are the principal ancestors of the Native Americans" to "they are among the ancestors of the Native Americans".